Marci Guttenberg

 GET ORGANIZED

 Get organized about a month before your desired send-out date.
-Allow yourself enough time to have the envelopes addressed and assemble invitations and stuff envelopes.
+Allow yourself enough time to address the envelopes and assemble invitations and stuff envelopes.

 INVITATION ASSEMBLY